 The Sennheiser MOMENTUM True Wireless 4 and the Technics EAH-AZ80 True Wireless are premium buds with premium feature sets.
 They both offer a comparable battery life performance and are similarly well-constructed.
 The Sennheiser have a more balanced bass and mid-response with their default sound profile, but the Technics have a more accurate treble response.
 While both provide a great level of attenuation against ambient sound, the Sennheiser have the edge here, blocking out more external noise across the entire frequency range.
 That said, the Technics have a more comfortable fit and LDAC support, and they feature three-way Bluetooth multi-device connectivity for staying connected to multiple devices on the go.

 The Apple AirPods Pro (2nd generation) Truly Wireless are aimed at Apple users with special considerations like the H2 chip for improved connectivity and switching between Apple devices on the same account.
 They also feature virtual surround sound.
-Their noise cancelling is comparable, but the Apple buds reduce low rumbling sounds more.
+Their noise cancelling is comparable, but the Apple buds reduce low rumbling sounds more and perform better in common scenarios.
 That said, their codec selection is more limited.
-If you don't have an iOS device, you won't have as much control or access to features.
-Their continuous battery life is notably shorter.
+If you don't have an iOS device, you won't have as much control or access to features and their continuous battery life is notably shorter.
 The Sennheiser are more stable but have a more invasive fit.
 You can use their app regardless of whether you use an Apple or Android device.
-Their noise cancelling handles wind noise better, too.
 For Android users, their aptX Adaptive compatibility offers higher-quality audio streaming or lower latency.
-They also have multi-device pairing.

 Although geared towards sports, the Sennheiser MOMENTUM Sport True Wireless share common ground with the Sennheiser MOMENTUM True Wireless 4, including pretty similarly warm sound profiles and the same Smart Control app with ear stabilizers.
 However, the MOMENTUM Sport have a more durable silicone case, greater water and dust resistance, and their fit feels less invasive.
 Plus, the MOMENTUM Sport have biometric monitors, which are unique to the earbuds and synchronized in the app, but arguably, if you have a fitness watch, some of those bases are already covered.
 On the other hand, the MOMENTUM True Wireless 4 boast a longer battery life to get you through a workday or commute and more effective noise isolation at the expense of a deeper in-ear fit, though.